How to Choose a Cell Viability or Cytotoxicity Assay

 Promega Corporation

-Publication Date: 06/2019; tpub_209
+Publication Date: 06/2019; revised 05/2026

 Here we provide an overview of Promega cell viability and cytotoxicity assays that use plate reader-based detection methods and easy "add-mix-measure" protocols.
-This guide also includes key factors to consider when choosing cell health assays, so that you can sensitively compare data from well-to well, plate-to-plate, and day-to-day.
+This guide also includes key factors to consider when choosing cell health assays, so that you can sensitively compare data from well to well, plate to plate, and day to day.

 See how cell-based assays can be used to measure the number of live cells, dead cells, and cells undergoing apoptosis, autophagy or oxidative stress in cell cultures.

 Cell viability assays use a variety of markers as indicators of metabolically active (living) cells.
-Examples of markers commonly used include measuring ATP levels, measuring the ability to reduce a substrate, and detecting enzymatic/protease activities unique to living cells.
+Examples of markers commonly used include measuring ATP levels, measuring the ability to reduce a substrate and detecting enzymatic/protease activities unique to living cells.

-Real-time Cell Viability Assays
+How Do Real-Time Cell Viability Assays Work?

 The RealTime-Glo™ MT Cell Viability Assay (Cat.# G9711) measures cell viability in real-time.
 In this assay, an engineered luciferase and a prosubstrate (which is not a substrate of luciferase) are added directly to the culture medium.
 The prosubstrate can penetrate cell membranes and enter cells (Figure 1).
 However, only viable cells with active metabolism can reduce the prosubstrate into a substrate for luciferase.
 The substrate then exits the cell where it is used by luciferase in the detection reagent to generate a luminescent signal.
 The same wells can be measured repeatedly for 3 days.
 The main advantages of this method are that it allows simple kinetic monitoring to determine dose response using fewer plates and cells.
 Also, because the method does not require cell lysis, the same cells can be used in additional cell-based assays or downstream applications.